PSD2: Background and progress

 In my opinion, the universal standard is a much more beneficial decision from the standpoint of developers and vendors.
 It eliminates the necessity to support tens or hundreds of different integrational services and data structures.
 At the same time, banks and financial institutions do not need to reinvent the wheel if there is a universal standard of data exchange which is discussed in detail below.

-The concept of Open Banking is actively proliferating beyond The European Union.
+The concept of Open Banking in banking software is actively proliferating beyond The European Union.

 For instance, Australia, Canada, Hong Kong, Japan, Israel, Mexico, New Zealand, and Singapore already have the approved Open Banking programs for the short term future.